webmachinelearning/proofreader-api/README.md

 const corrections = await proofreader.proofread("I seen him yesterday at the store, and he bought two loafs of bread.");
 ```

 `proofread()` corrects the input text and returns a list of corrections made.
 Additional proofreading features can be configured using includeCorrectionTypes and `includeCorrectionExplanations`.
-When `includeCorrectionTypes` is set to `true`, `proofread()` will provide an error type label for each correction made to each error.
+When `includeCorrectionTypes` is set to `true`, `proofread()` will provide the error type labels associated for each correction made to each error.
 When `includeCorrectionExplanations` is set to `true`, `proofread()` will provide an annotation for each error with a plain language explanation.

 Detailed design for the corrections output is [discussed later](#proofreading-correction-output).